Performance, B.M.

 Class Piano

-Secondary Piano Lessons3
+Secondary Piano Lessons **2

 Performance Studies

-Musicianship Skills and Analysis16
+Musicianship Skills and Analysis13

 Introduction to Music Theory

-Aural Skills I
+Introduction to Aural Skills

 Writing Through Music